maheshJosephSadashiv/com.dev.video-search-engine/README.md

 ## Architecture
 The project is structured into the following modules:

-- `preprocessing/`: Handles the extraction of visual and audio features from the videos and the generation of digital signatures which is then stored in the form of an embedding.
+- `preprocessing/`: Handles the extraction of visual and audio features from the videos and the generation of digital signatures which are then stored in the form of an embedding.
 - `matching/`: Responsible for managing the vector database, performing the sub-signature matching, and identifying the best match.
 - `player/`: Implements the custom media player for displaying the output.
 - `utils/`: Provides utility functions and helper classes used across the project.
 - `models/`: Defines the data models used throughout the project.

 ![video_search_engine drawio](https://github.com/maheshJosephSadashiv/com.dev.video-search-engine/assets/38533715/84f481bb-351c-4545-8b34-94083062fa40)
+results:
+BLUE: db video at the exact frame as query vid
+ORANGE: query video
 ## Endpoint:

 /